magohamote/Coindesk-API/README.md

 The 1st screen displays the currente rate in € as well as the history.
 If you click on the current rate or on any cell, you have the rate in USD, GBP and EUR.

 The red and green color in the table view indicates if the rate went up or went down compared to the previous day (I need to pull one extra day of data that I won't display in order to display the correct color for the last cell).

+### Utils & extensions
+There is quite a few utils and extensions in the project.
+It helps make the code more readable, maintainable and safer.